nttcslab-nlp/word_align/README.md

 $ git clone https://github.com/google-research/bert
 ```

-Then, move our 'my-run_squad.py' to the 'bert' directory.
-Our modification to the original run_squad.py is minimal.
+Then, move our `my-run_squad.py` to the `bert` directory.
+Our modification to the original `run_squad.py` is minimal.
 We simply add a code to output start and end position, which are the indexes to BERT tokens.
 You can check the difference by `diff run_squad.py my-run_squad.py`.

 ```
 $ cp -p my-run_squad.py ./bert
 ```

-Download 'BERT-Base, Multilingual Cased (New, recommended)' and unzip it.
+Download `BERT-Base, Multilingual Cased (New, recommended)` and unzip it.

 ```
 $ wget https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip